iLib-js/ilib-loctool-webos-appinfo-json/README.md

 allows it to read and localize `appinfo.json` file.
 This plugin is optimized for webOS platform

 ## Release Notes
+v1.2.6
+* Update dependent module version to have the latest one. (loctool: 2.10.3)

 v1.2.5
-* Update dependent module version to have the latest one.
+* Update dependent module version to have the latest one. (loctool: 2.10.2, ilib: ^14.7.0)

 v1.2.4
 * Changed en-US translation data to be located in the resource root directory